panishab/DataScienceProjects/Direct Marketing Strategy/Description.md

  # Making Direct Marketing Strategy More Cost Effective
 ## Project Overview
-Created a model for a national veteran's organization to make their direct marketing strategy more cost effective and forecast which of their donors need to receive mail campaign letters.
+Created a  Prerdictive model for a national veteran's organization to make their direct marketing strategy more cost effective and forecast which of their donors need to receive mail campaign letters.
 ## Datasets
 Database of 13 million donors, managing to represent donors and non- donors equally. incentives to maximize net profit.